Brobdingnag

 Brobdingnag is a fictional land in Jonathan Swift's satirical novel Gulliver's Travels occupied by giants.
 Lemuel Gulliver visits the land after the ship on which he is traveling is blown off course to an unknown land and he is separated from a party exploring the unknown land.
 More plot details can be found under A Voyage to Brobdingnag.
 The adjective Brobdingnagian has come to describe anything of colossal size.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Brobdingnag" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Brobdingnag" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools